Horror anthologies I've seen with the top 25 highlightedby im_a_whammy | created - 25 Feb 2013 | updated - 12 Aug 2013 | Public

 Not Rated | 92 min | Horror

-Boris Karloff hosts a trio of horror stories concerning a stalked call girl, a patriarch who has become a vampire-like monster, and a nurse who is haunted by her ring's rightful owner.
+Boris Karloff hosts a trio of horror stories concerning a stalked call girl, a vampire-like monster who preys on his family, and a nurse who is haunted by her ring's rightful owner.

 Boris Karloff hosts this horror masterpiece.
 Though it came out in 1963 and lacks the gore of today's horror, many horror fans will still enjoy it as it doesn't seem boring like many other old horror ficks do.
 The lighting and makeup is done to perfection!
 The dead medium in "The Drop of Water" looks just as scary as monsters made today; she is one creepy looking old bitch!